After a spinal cord injury, you may experience abnormal bone growth below your level of injury. This is a condition called heterotopic ossification.

 Luckily, there are ways to prevent and treat it to restore mobility.

-Hopefully, this article helped you better understand the risks of heterotopic ossification and the importance of early intervention.
+Hopefully, this article helped you better understand the risks of heterotopic ossification and the importance of intervention.
 Good luck!